Aims of The Club

 - Through karate we will help anyone achieve his or her full potential.

-- Membership is open to any individual who wishes to be a student and participate in the martial arts training offed by the New Zealand Disability Karate Association.
+- Membership is open to anyone who wishes to participate in the martial arts training offed by the club.

 - White Belt: White signifies a birth, or beginning, of a seed.
 A white belt student is a beginner searching for knowledge of the Art.
 The white belt is the beginning of life's cycle, and represents the seed as it lies beneath the snow in the winter.

-- Yellow Belt: Yellow signifies the first beams of sunlight which shines upon the seed giving it new strength with the beginning of new life.
-A yellow belt student is given their first ray of knowledge by their instructors.
+- Yellow Belt: Yellow signifies the first beams of sunlight, which shines upon the seed giving it new strength and life.
+A yellow belt student receives their first ray of knowledge from their instructor.

 - Orange Belt: Orange represents the growing power of the sun as it warms the earth to prepare for new growth in the spring.
-The orange belt is starting to feel his body and mind open and develop.
+The orange belt starts to feel his body and mind open and develop.

-- Green Belt: Green signifies the growth of the seed as it sprouts from the earth reaching toward the sun and begins to grow into a plant.
+- Green Belt: Green signifies the growth of the seed as it sprouts from the earth.
+As it reaches toward the sun and begins to grow into a plant.
 A green belt student learns to strengthen and refine their techniques.

 - Blue Belt: Blue signifies the blue sky as the plant continues to grow toward it.
 A blue belt student moves up higher in rank just as the plant grows taller.
 The light feeds the plant so it can continue to grow.
-The student is fed additional knowledge of the Art in order for the body and mind continue to grow and develop.
+Additional knowledge of the Art helps the body and mind continue to grow and develop.

-- Purple Belt: Purple represents the changing sky of dawn, as once again the student undergoes a new change and prepares for the transition to advanced student.
+- Purple Belt: Purple represents the sky at dawn.
+The student undergoes a new change and prepares for the transition to advanced student.
 A purple belt begins to understand the meaning of the black belt.

-- Red Belt: Red signifies the sun in the late evening sky as the plant continues growing towards it.
-As the plant grows slowly toward the sun, it learns to be more cautious with its knowledge and abilities, because if it attempts to grow too fast, and exceeds heights that the roots cannot support, the whole structure will fall apart.
+- Red Belt: Red signifies the sun in the evening sky as the plant continues growing towards it.
+As the plant grows slowly toward the sun.
+It learns to be more cautious with its knowledge and abilities.
+If it attempts to grow too fast, and exceeds heights that the roots cannot support, the whole structure will fall apart.

 - Brown Belt: Brown represents the ripening of the seed, a maturing and harvesting process.
-A brown belt is an advanced student whose techniques are beginning to mature, and they are beginning to understand the fruits of their hard work as a beginner.
-The brown belt is worn for three grades as the student continues mature both physically and mentally.
+A brown belt is an advanced student whose techniques have begun to mature.
+They understand the fruits of their hard work.
+The Student wears a brown belt for three grades as they continue to mature both physically and mentally.

 - Black Belt: Black signifies the darkness beyond the Sun.
-A black belt seeks new, more profound knowledge of the Art.
-As they begins to teach others, they plant new seeds and help them grow and mature.
-Their students, many of whom will form roots deep into the Art, blossom and grow through the ranks in a never-ending process of self-growth, knowledge, and enlightenment.
+A black belt seeks new and more profound knowledge of the Art.
+They begins to teach others, planting new seeds and help them grow and mature.
+Their students, many of whom will form roots deep into the Art.
+They will blossom and grow in a never-ending process of self-growth, knowledge, and enlightenment.